 In 2012, it didn’t look as if our funds would last for only 7, 12 or 14 years, but even for 16 years, more than we had ever hoped for.
 Maybe it’s law of nature: if you don’t worry, destiny rewards you with a particularly great deal and it got even better!
 About a year before all our resources would have been used up, we could, totally unlooked for, inherit.
 That way, our nest egg accumulated again up to about the same size as it was when we had dropped out in 1999.

 It seems, we have hit the jackpot.
 We feel affirmed: it’s not worth worrying.
 Come what may, there is always an appropriate solution, it’s only a question of our mindset.
 Therefore, we enjoy our life even more intensely and spoil ourselves with even more extravaganza, like for example the South-Pacific trip in 2017.

 Someday, our nest egg will collapse.
-Perhaps, destiny incites again somebody (you?) to feed our travel account, but perhaps by then it will just be time to go on our last journey…
+Perhaps, destiny incites again somebody (you?) to feed our travel account, but by then it's time to go on our last journey anyway…